-Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned; thereunto duly authorized, in their capacities indicated on May 9, 2024.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned; thereunto duly authorized, in their capacities indicated on August 9, 2024.

+Corpay, Inc. (Registrant)

+Signature Title

-Corpay, Inc. (Registrant) Title President, Chief Executive Officer and Chairman of the Board of Directors (Duly Authorized Officer and Principal Executive Officer) Chief Financial Officer (Principal Financial Officer)
+/s/ Ronald F. Clarke Ronald F. Clarke President, Chief Executive Officer and Chairman of the Board of Directors (Duly Authorized Officer and Principal Executive Officer)

+/s/ Tom Panther Chief Financial Officer (Principal Financial Officer)

+Tom Panther